Davide Scaramuzza

 To promote research development in these fields, he has edited several journal special issues and co-organized many international workshops on visual navigation of drones and event cameras.

-a Google Research Award, the KUKA Innovation Award, two Qualcomm Innovation Fellowships, the European Young Research Award, the Misha Mahowald Neuromorphic Engineering Award, a Facebook Distinguished Faculty Award, and several paper awards.
+a Google Research Award, a KUKA Innovation Award, two Qualcomm Innovation Fellowships, a European Young Researcher Award,

-The IEEE Robotics and Automation Society Early Career Award represents the highest recognition for early-career achievements by the IEEE Robotics and Automation Society.
+The IEEE Robotics and Automation Society Early Career Award and the Kiyo-Tomiyasu IEEE Technical Field Award represent the highest

 He has also been invited to speak at prestigious conferences, international workshops, and universities (full list in his CV).

-He has published over 100 scientific articles (link) in top-ranked robotics and computer vision journals and conferences (Science Robotics, PAMI, TRO, IJRR, IJCV, JFR, ICRA, IROS, RSS, CVPR, ICCV) and has released over forty Open Source software
+He has published over 200 scientific articles (link) in top-ranked robotics and computer vision journals and conferences

 He co-authored the second edition of the book "Introduction to Autonomous Mobile Robots", published by MIT Press in 2011.